 As soon as you decide to have joint replacement surgery, you can look ahead and start planning for your recovery.
-It will be your responsibility to pre-plan for your discharge arrangements prior to your surgery date.
+It will be your responsibility to pre-plan for your discharge arrangements prior to your arrival for your surgery.

 About two weeks before your surgery, you should plan the following: